From the desk of Nancy Tomkins

 Other than securing my denture, what other benefits are there to dental implants?

-Implants help preserve the jaw bone by providing stimulation that was previously provided by the natural healthy tooth root.
+Implants help to preserve the jaw bone by providing stimulation that was previously provided by the natural healthy tooth root.
 Maintaining bone structure also helps to maintain the integrity of your facial structures.
 The bone loss over years can be drastic, exposing denture wearers to uncomfortable gums and sensitive nerve impingement.

 After all these years, do I have enough bone left to place dental implants?